alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

 It's only nine CSS rules, but it contains a surprising amount of complexity.
 I had this CSS and I knew it worked, but I didn't really understand it -- and especially the way absolute positioning worked -- until I wrote this post.

-This worked when I tested it, and then I deployed it on this site, and I found a bug.
+This worked when I wrote it as a standalone snippet, and then I deployed it on this site, and I found a bug.

 (The photo I used in the examples is from [Viktorya Sergeeva on Pexels](https://www.pexels.com/photo/a-person-using-an-old-computer-9140591/).)